 But a few simply stand out as the cream of the crop.
 Below Canada Sports Betting presents a list of the ten best UFC fighters of all time.

-UFC 249 was one to remember with some amazing wins and some shock upsets.
-Now we look ahead to UFC 250.
-The odds for UFC 250 are not yet released.
+Now we look ahead to UFC Fight Night.
+The odds for UFC Fight Night August 1st are now released.
 It's not long to go now until the event and the odds are subject to change, so it's well worth checking back with this page to see any movements in the market.
-The odds were last updated on May 11, 2020:
+The odds were last updated on July 27, 2020:

 A native of Quebec, Canada, St-Pierre quickly rose through the MMA ranks and was nicknamed "Rush" for his fast-paced fighting style.

 St-Pierre captured the UFC welterweight title twice and set several UFC records including most wins in a title fight and most consecutive title defences in the welterweight division.
 With his unrelenting work ethic, St-Pierre became a master in every facet of MMA from wrestling to grappling to striking.

 After initially retiring in 2013, St-Pierre returned in 2017 to defeat Michael Bisping and capture the middleweight title making him just the fourth UFC fighter to become a two-division champion.